Home Example - Handling References to External Schemas

 SchemaRegistry.Global.Fetch = DownloadSchema;

 To clear the download function, simply set null.
-The property isn’t declared as nullable, but this will reset the property to a function that just returns null.
+The property isn’t declared as nullable, but this will reset the property to a no-op function.

 1